KhoaHuynh08/Carbon-Emission-Analysis/README.md

 | Waters Corporation                     | 24162.00   |
 | "Daikin Industries, Ltd."              | 17600.00   |
 | CJ Cheiljedang                         | 15802.83   |
-### What are the companies with the highest contribution to carbon emissions?
+### What are the countries with the highest contribution to carbon emissions?
 ```sql
 SELECT
 	country_name,